Barking

 Remember, though, that if your dog barks because of fear, not excitement, give him a safe place to go where he can relax, and let him stay there.
 Use a white noise machine, box fan, or music to help block out the sounds of company.

-Some Breeds Just Bark More!
+Some Dogs Just Bark More!

 Teaching an Alternative Behavior

 There is always a split second between barks when you can reward your dog for being quiet.
 Or if you can’t seem to catch that moment, you can try this: Say “quiet” as you hold a smelly treat at your dog’s nose.
-Since your dog can’t sniff and bark at the same time, he will stop barking long enough for you to mark the behavior (with a clicker or “yes”) and reward him.
+Since your dog can’t sniff and bark at the same time, (two incompatible behaviors) he will stop barking long enough for you to mark the behavior (with a clicker or “yes”) and reward him.
 What may happen with some dogs, though, is that your dog barks, you interrupt him, he stops barking, and you give him a treat in such a predictable way that your dog barks because he knows the treat will come.
 So, you must stretch out the length of time before you give your dog a reward or ask him to do other skills and reward him for those.

 Teach your dog a phrase (like “enough” or “quiet”) that means “pay attention to me because a spectacular treat is coming”.
-The phrase you use can be anything, as long as you use it consistently.
+The phrase you use can be anything as long as you use it consistently.
 Say the phrase, wait for your dog to look at you, then reward him.
 Start by saying the phrase when your dog is already paying attention to you.
 Then say it when your dog is doing something else that isn’t that important to him.
 Finally, say the phrase when your dog is involved in another activity.
 As your dog’s response becomes more automatic, try it when he’s barking to see if he will still look your way for that wonderful treat.
 If so, your dog has learned an automatic response that can interrupt his barking (as well as other unwanted behaviors).

 If you have taught your dog “touch” and he really loves it, that’s another incompatible behavior that can cause your dog to turn back and come to you.
 I know that’s hard to believe, but dogs (okay, at least one) have been known to turn back from barking at a deer and run back to their person because they know they will earn a treat.
 Besides, it’s a fun game!

-Catch your dog being quiet in situations when he would normally bark, mark the behavior and give your dog treats.
+You can also catch your dog being quiet in situations when he would normally bark, mark the behavior and give your dog treats.
 This means that you have to be alert to that moment just before your dog starts barking.
 This also means that, when possible, you should keep your distance from your dog’s barking “trigger”.

 Key Points to Remember

-• When you are initially teaching your dog to be quiet, you will need a lot of very special treats, cut into small pieces.
+- When you are initially teaching your dog to be quiet, you will need a lot of very special treats, cut into small pieces.
 Cut back on meals.
 You can’t over-reward when teaching a new cue, especially one that goes against your dog’s instincts.
 As your dog demonstrates that he understands, you can give the treats randomly.
 Pull them out again, though, if you know that your dog will be overwhelmed by the desire to bark, like when a construction crew pulls up across the street.
-That’s just too much temptation for your dog.
+That’s just too overwhelming for your dog.

-• Don’t rush it.
+- Don’t rush it.
 Teaching any new behavior won’t happen in one session.
 And if you start using a cue before your dog is certain what it means, you can ruin the cue.
 If you have been yelling “quiet” to your dog, find a new word to use.

-• Teaching your dog behaviors like “go to place” or “touch” gives your dog an alternative to barking and gives you a chance to reward your dog for appropriate behavior.
+- Teaching your dog behaviors like “go to place” or “touch” gives your dog an alternative to barking and gives you a chance to reward your dog for appropriate behavior.

-• Whether you use a clicker or “Yes”, a marker is a way to tell your dog that he has just done what you want.
+- Whether you use a clicker or “Yes”, a marker is a way to tell your dog that he has just done what you want.
 Once your dog learns that a marker is followed by a treat, you can mark a behavior, whether or not you asked for it.
 However, do not use a marker to get your dog to come to you when your dog is barking.
 He probably will, but you have just rewarded your dog for barking.
-You can find videos showing how to teach “quiet” on You Tube Kikopup’s Channel, http://www.youtube.com/user/kikopup/.
+You can find videos onKikopup’s YouTube channel that show how you can help your dog remain calm when they hear barking.

-• You can distract your dog by throwing treats on the ground or by making a game of running away from the trigger on walks.
+- You can distract your dog by throwing treats on the ground or by making a game of running away from the trigger on walks.
 These won’t be permanent solutions, but you can use these approaches to quickly stop the barking on walks.

-• Understand, though, that if you just suppress your dog’s barking and ignore the reasons he barks – boredom, attention seeking, etc. – those issues could show up in another unwanted behavior.
+- Understand, though, that if you just suppress your dog’s barking and ignore the reasons he barks – boredom, attention seeking, etc. – those issues could show up in another unwanted behavior.
 So, take the time you need to figure out why your dog is barking and manage that situation as much as possible.
-Management includes keeping a distance from your dog’s trigger,
+Management includes keeping a distance from your dog’s trigger.

 Resources: